Rw1942/rallyflare/README.md

 - Verify `POSTMARK_TOKEN` is set
 - Check sender domain is verified in Postmark
 - Ensure outbound message stream is enabled

+**Email-specific prompts not working?**
+- Check that the email address in `email_prompts` table matches exactly (case-sensitive)
+- Verify the email address is being captured correctly in the `messages.email_address` field
+- Check Worker logs to see which prompt is being used: `npx wrangler tail`
+- Ensure the migration was applied: `npx wrangler d1 migrations apply rally-database --remote`

 ## Contributing